bonitasoft/bonita-doc/md/define-and-deploy-the-bdm.md

 To add an object into a package:

-1. Go to the **List of Business Objects** and select the expected package.
+1. Select the expected package.
 2. Click _New Business object_.
 3. The newly created object is added to the selected package, with a temporary name.
 4. Click the name of the new object to select it, and specify the name you want to use by typing over the temporary name.